wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-java-how-to-use-queue-storage.md

 	ms.date="08/31/2015"
 	wacn.date=""/>

-# How to use Queue Storage from Java
+# How to use Queue storage from Java

 [AZURE.INCLUDE [storage-selector-queue-include](../includes/storage-selector-queue-include.md)]